Jgprogrammingbrain/Jgprogrammingbrain/README.md

 ## <img src="https://media.giphy.com/media/v1.Y2lkPWVjZjA1ZTQ3aWlwb3VzcGl4Y2N2N3FlcHQ4bGx0a3U1YW1teTNpNXZzOGVxbHAxeSZlcD12MV9zdGlja2Vyc19zZWFyY2gmY3Q9cw/lr1QZ7prMwwkqSSVLa/giphy.gif" width="35"> What I've Built

 <details>
-<summary><strong><a href="https://github.com/Yattmeo/404_found_us">Rate Quotation Tool</a></strong></summary>
+<summary><strong><a href="https://github.com/Yattmeo/404_found_us">Rate Optimisation & Profit Prediction Tool For Payment Service Providers</a></strong></summary>
 <br>

-A recommendation system that determines the optimal rate to offer merchants as a payment acquirer by calculating interchange fees, network fees, and expected margin, and forecasting transaction volumes to estimate processing costs.
-Built in consultation with an industry partner in the payment acquiring space.
+A recommendation system that determines the optimal rate to offer merchants as a payment service provider by calculating interchange fees, network fees, and expected margin, and forecasting transaction volumes to estimate processing costs.
+Built in consultation with an industry partner in the payment-acquiring space to address the losses incur on small-ticket transactions due to high fixed per-transaction fees

 **My contribution:**
 - Served as primary liaison with the industry partner, drawing on a prior working relationship, to shape scope and requirements for the project